seonaid-mcnabb/hotelSearchEngineAPI/README.md

 ## Project structure
-For the purpose of this assessment, a mock data source is used for Hotel Data.
+For the purpose of this assessment, an in-memory mock data source is used for Hotel Data.

 The project is organized to have an interface that will define the contracts for any services that perform searches.
-Search and business logic is contained in domain/Hotel Search Service, and the models package contains the relevant data models for the search service, as well as the data models for requests and responses to and from the service.
+Search logic is contained in domain/Hotel Search Service/Hotel Fitler, and the models package contains the relevant data models for the search service, as well as the data models for requests and responses to and from the service.

 The project uses the KTOR framework to create the API server, and the routes are contained in routes folder.